 Don’t want to miss a recipe?
 Sign up for the FREE Just One Cookbook newsletter delivered to your inbox!
 And stay in touch on Facebook, Google+, Pinterest, and Instagram for all the latest updates.
 Thank you so much for reading, and till next time!

 Creamy & tangy with a consistent bite of texture, Tartar Sauce is a beloved condiment often enjoyed with Japanese seafood dishes.
 Here's an easy tartar sauce recipe you can make at home.

 - Put water in a saucepan, and gently put eggs.
 Make sure the eggs are completely covered by water.
 Bring the water to boil on medium heat.
 Meanwhile you rotate the eggs with a spoon once in a while (this is a tip to make sure the egg yolk will be in center).
 Once the water boils, lower heat but keep the water boiling (but don’t let the eggs jumping around) for the next 12 minutes.
 Discard the water and run under cold water.
 When eggs are almost cool, they are ready to peel.

 - Meanwhile you dice the onion finely and soak the onion in cold water for 10 minutes to get rid of bitter flavor.

 - Drain the onion after 10 minutes.
 Put it the center of paper towel and squeeze the excess water out.

 - In a bowl, break the eggs into small pieces with a fork.

-- Add the pickles, the onion, salt and pepper and squeeze some lemon juice.
-Then add the mayonnaise (and parsley) and mix all together.
+Add the pickles, the onion, salt and pepper and squeeze some lemon juice.
+Then add the mayonnaise (also parsley and karashi mustard) and mix all together.
 Cover and keep it in the fridge until used.

 Recipe by Namiko Chen of Just One Cookbook.
 Please do not copy this recipe and images without my permission.
 If you want to share this recipe on your site, please re-write the recipe and link to this post as the original source.